 Communication Source merges EBSCOs Communication & Mass Media Complete database with content from Communication Abstracts, providing comprehensive indexing and full-text coverage of literature covering communication, linguistics, rhetoric and discourse, speech-language pathology, media studies and related fields.

-Statista is a statistics portal to the world of data and facts from thousands of sources onto a single platform.
-Categorized into subject sectors, Statista provides patrons with direct access to relevant quantitative facts on finance, media & marketing, politics, telecommunications, sports & recreation and many more areas of interest.
+A statistics portal to the world of data and facts, categorized by subjects, and provides quantitative facts on finance, media & marketing, politics, telecommunications, sports & recreation and many more areas of interest.
 Sources of information include market researchers, trade publications, scientific journals, and government databases.
-Statistical data can be downloaded directly into PowerPoint, Excel, and JPG formats.

-A collection of public opinion poll data with results from 1935 to the present.
+A collection of public opinion poll data with results (1935 - present).
 Contains questions and datasets from U.S. and international polling firms.
-Surveys cover topics including, social issues, politics, pop culture, international affairs, science, the environment, and more.
-When available, results charts, demographic crosstabs and full datasets are provided for immediate download.
+Surveys cover topics such as social issues, politics, pop culture, international affairs, science, the environment, etc. When available, results charts, demographic crosstabs & full datasets are provided for download.

-The Statistical Abstract of the United States is a compilation of social, political and economic statistics.
-The focus is on national data, but some tables cover regions, states, cities, and comparative international statistics.
-It is divided into broad sections such as Population, Health and Nutrition, Education, Foreign Commerce and Aid, Prices and many others.
-Each table identifies the source of the data.
-Tables can be downloaded in .xls or .pdf format.
+A compilation of social, political and economic statistics, focused on national data, but some tables cover regions, states, cities, and comparative international statistics.
+Divided into sections such as Population, Health and Nutrition, Education, Foreign Commerce and Aid, Prices, etc. Tables identify source of data and can be downloaded in .xls or .pdf format.

 SAGE Research Methods is an online research tool created to help students and researchers across the social and behavioral sciences to design research projects, understand methods or identify new methods, conduct research, and write up their findings.